jasonjac2/OneMoreWiki/Reference-Commands.md

 If you want to include links beyond the current scope, check the _Include cross-notebook references_ checkbox.
 Depending on the number of pages and notebooks, this can be time consuming.

+## Refresh Footnotes
+Refreshes all footnote references on the page so their numbers are sequential on the page.
+This is useful when moving content up or down the page.

 ## Remove Footnote (Ctrl + Shift + F)
 And if you no longer want a footnote, place the cursor over the label or over the footnote text at the bottom of the page and click the *Remove footnote* command.
 Voila!